rhiot/gitbook/building/building.md

 ### After the release

-* Update the version on the main page of the project [readme.md](https://github.com/rhiot/rhiot/blob/master/readme.md))
+* upgrade the version on the main page of the project ([readme.md](https://github.com/rhiot/rhiot/blob/master/readme.md))
-* Update release guide [Releases Notes](../releases_notes/index.md) using GitHub tickets marked as done in the given version
+* update release guide [Releases Notes](../releases_notes/index.md) using GitHub tickets marked as done in the given version
-* Upgrade version in Rhiot command line (`tooling/bash/rhiot.sh`).
+* upgrade version in Rhiot command line (`tooling/bash/rhiot.sh`).
 Look up for a line similar to `RHIOT_VERSION=x.y.z`.
-* Upgrade Rhiot version in quickstarts (use the latest stable version).
+* upgrade Rhiot version in quickstarts (use the latest stable version).
-* Upgrade Rhiot version of Rhiot cloud (use the latest stable version) - modify `RHIOT_VERSION=` line in a `cloudlets/deployment/rhiot-cloud.sh` file.
+* upgrade Rhiot version of Rhiot cloud (use the latest stable version) - modify `RHIOT_VERSION=` line in a `cloudlets/deployment/rhiot-cloud.sh` file.
-* Upgrade Rhiot version in [Docker images](https://github.com/rhiot/rhiot/tree/master/dockerfiles) not managed by Docker Maven Plugin
+* upgrade Rhiot version in [Docker images](https://github.com/rhiot/rhiot/tree/master/dockerfiles) not managed by Docker Maven Plugin